-These observations are illustrative of the challenges associated with satellite observations of mesoscale physical/biological interactions: oceanographic features with very modest expressions in ocean color can have extraordinary biomass and productivity underneath them, barely visible from space-borne sensors (c.f., Fig. 2a,c).
+These observations are illustrative of the challenges associated with satellite observations of mesoscale physical/biological interactions: oceanographic features with very modest expressions in ocean color can have extraordinary biomass and productivity underneath them, barely visible from space-borne sensors (cf. Fig. 2a,c).
 However, with the information we now have about the underlying processes, we can conceivably account for these features in satellite-based estimates of productivity by appropriate combination of satellite altimetry with ocean color and SST (e.g., Fig. 2a) in the context of numerical models proposed herein.

 2.3 Mesoscale physical/biological interactions from a satellite perspective